geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Where shapes terrific haunt congenial gloom;
-Far from those scenes which memory turns to trace, Each well known spot, each ' dear familiar face/
+Far from those scenes which memory turns to trace, Each well known spot, each dear familiar face
 From love, from Henry,— then with look askance
 She casts upon the guide an anxious glance,
 Then on the aerial monarch, to descry,
 And diaw fresh hope from that which lit his eye;
-Yet still her heart is chill'd .by bodiug fears,
+Yet still her heart is chill'd by boding fears,
-And o'er her breast descend her streaming tears. r
+And o'er her breast descend her streaming tears.

-I
-\

 But now, with sudden cold, a dreadful sound
 Of rushing streams and torrents roaring round,